JeronimoHoulin/ScytherDocs/Thesis/thesis.md

 1. **Generate Alpha**
    - Chase yield in DeFi above benchmark (Aave & Lido APYs)
-   - Farm points
+   - Farm points, incentives and/or tokens.
-   - Auto-compound returns back into the same vault
+   - Auto-compound returns back into the same vault (**no speculation on harvested assets; swap to underlying asset ASAP and distribute to scyther farms).

 2. **Trust Minimized setup**
    - Architecture permits anyone to withdraw funds before permission changes are executed